-TOP-MIX CONCRETE MALAYSIA (TMM)
+Top-Mix Concrete Malaysia (TMM)

-The construction sector in Malaysia saw substantial growth in 2023, supported by government initiatives and thriving private and public sector projects.
-TMM played a crucial role in major infrastructure projects like the Johor Bahru-Singapore Rapid Transit System (RTS) Link project, of which TMM supplied the bulk of concrete volume needed for the construction of marine viaducts of the RTS construction which recently linked up to the Spore section in January 2024.
-TMM also secured supply contracts of the RTS Link's land viaducts, the Immigration, Customs and Quarantine (ICQ) complex superstructure work and RTS Depot; showcasing TMM's capability and contribution to the sector's expansion.
+The construction sector in Malaysia contributed substantially to the country's GDP, largely driven by the private sector, particularly data centres, industrial properties and mixed-use high-rise residential property developments, while volume from public mega infrastructure projects begin to slow.
+TMM continued to play a major role in the Johor Bahru-Singapore Rapid Transit System (RTS) Link project, of which TMM supplied the bulk of concrete volume needed for the construction of marine viaducts and now more so for the RTS Link's land viaducts, the Immigration, Customs and Quarantine (ICQ) complex superstructure work and RTS Depot; attesting to TMM's capability.

-TMM's sales volume surged due to its involvement in the RTS project as well as other notable such as the construction of Texas Instrument semiconductor fab plant in Melaka, the Alton Intelligent Technology mega factory, and GDS Data Center, emphasizing TMM's position as a key player in the Malaysian construction landscape.
-Upcoming projects like the Light Rail Transit (LRT) system in Johor Bahru indicates a promising trajectory for continued growth in Johor Bahru's construction activities.
+TMM's sales volume surged due to its involvement in the RTS project as well as other notable projects such as the construction of Texas Instrument semiconductor fab plant in Melaka, the Alton Intelligent Technology mega factory, and various Data Centre (DC)

+projects, emphasizing TMM's position as a key player in the Malaysian construction landscape.
+To ease the anticipated traffic congestion once the RTS starts operation, the implementation of the elevated Automated Rapid Transit (ART) system in Johor Bahru proposed by the Johor state government, would sustain further growth in Johor Bahru's construction activities as the on-going Johor Bahru urban landscape transformation continues.